mdr-uma/mdr-uma/README.md

 ## Hi there, Welcome to my GitHub Profile! 👋
 ## I'm [Uma!](https://www.uma-manandhar.com/)
 ### Software Engineer searching for Front-end role.
-Passionate, enthusiastic, self-driven individual seeking for new opportunities to grow as a Front-end Developer.
+Passionate, enthusiastic, self-driven individual seeking for a new opportunities to grow as a Front-end Developer.

 - 😄 Pronouns: she/her
 - 🌱 I’m currently learning React Hooks